Travel guide

 Can an eSIM be topped up?

 Yes, many travel eSIMs can be topped up: when data runs out, you add a new package to the same profile without scanning another QR code or installing anything.
-The already installed profile remains on your mobile and simply gets data available again within minutes.
+The already installed profile remains on your mobile and simply has data available again within minutes.

 Key idea: topping up is not reinstalling.
-If your eSIM allows topping up, the profile stays where it is and you just replenish the GB or days; the original QR code is no longer needed.
+If your eSIM allows topping up, the profile stays where it is and you only replenish the GB or days; the original QR code is no longer needed.

 Pantalla de un móvil recargando datos de una eSIM durante un viaje

-Rechargeable eSIM vs. one-time use
+Rechargeable vs. one-time use eSIM

 Feature Rechargeable eSIM One-time use eSIM